Tromso, Norway

 Is there a lot of diversity?
 Are people in Tromso accepting of differences?

 "Tromso is a diverse city with many different nationalities and backgrounds represented within its population.
 People in Tromso are generally welcoming and open to those of other backgrounds and lifestyles.
-It is a multi-cultural and accepting city, where differences are respected," wrote a member in Tromso.
+It is a multi-cultural and accepting city, where differences are respected," wrote one member in Tromso.

 "It's very diverse, however very prejudice towards Americans and color of skin.
 We have a saying amongst expats here "Norwegians are the nicest most rudest prejudice people you will ever meet."
-I feel lucky to have white skin cause I pass as Norwegian sometimes, but my friends tell me stories that has never happened to me, nor would I want to be treated as they have," commented one expat who made the move to Tromso.
+I feel lucky to have white skin cause I pass as Norwegian sometimes, but my friends tell me stories that has never happened to me, nor would I want to be treated as they have," remarked one expat who made the move to Tromso.

 Get Quote